Calories Burned On Spin Bike Calculator

 MET method: Calories = MET × 3.5 × body weight in kg ÷ 200 × minutes.

-Heart rate method: The calculator uses age, weight, average heart rate, and profile selection to estimate calories per minute.
+Heart rate method: The calculator uses age, weight, average heart rate, and formula group.
+It then converts oxygen style energy cost into calories.

 How To Use This Calculator